Back to Blog

 If you already have your silencer in your possession, then there isn’t anything you need to do whether you’re just moving within one state or from one state to another.
 ATF’s Form 5320.20, which covers interstate transport and moving of NFA items, does not apply to silencers.
 It is only applicable to machine guns, destructive devices, AOWs, SBRs, and SBSs.
 Therefore, you don’t need to notify the ATF about your move if all you own is a silencer.
 Why give the government information that you don’t have to?
 If you really want to let the ATF know of your new address, you certainly can, but don’t expect to get any kind of reply or confirmation from them.

 Again, this moving scenario assumes that you’re moving between two of the 42 freedom-loving states where suppressor ownership is permitted.
-If you’re moving to a state where silencers are prohibited, then you’ll need to dispose of your silencer before moving.
+If you’re moving to a state where silencers are prohibited, then you’ll need to do something with your silencer before moving.
+We suggest you sell it, or give it to someone already in your trust should you be moving to one of the forbidden states.
+We have a blog post to give you tips on selling your suppressor, which you can find here.

 RECAP

-If you’re looking for the TL;DR version, here it is:
+If you’re looking for the short version, here it is:

 • Moving in the same state before you get your silencer: no ATF notification needed, but contact us as your dealer for shipping address changes.